 Emerging Artist Programme

-Leeds College of Music, together with Norvoljazz network, have organised six jazz groups in an emerging artist programme – if you would like to book one of these bands – say as a support band, or to fill a gap in your programme in the near future, do get in touch.
-(Read more…)
+Leeds College of Music, together with NJP (formerly NorVol Jazz) network, organised six jazz groups in an emerging artist programme that took place during April and May 2019.
+We have agreed to run another programme with the College in April and May 2020.
+If you would like to book one of these bands – say as a support band, or to fill a gap in your programme in the near future, do get in touch.

 Remember too, that Jazz Festivals run throughout the year!
 Check our Festivals page.